 Some trip hazards may be part of the fabric of a building or an integral part of work equipment and so cannot be easily removed.
-Consider using overhead or underfloor cable runs and compressed air supply lines.
+Consider using overhead or underfloor cable runs.

 In instances where it is not practical to remove the trip hazard, think about how to minimise the risk.
 To stop people walking over the trip hazard, erect a barrier around it or install a raised walkway over it.
 Use visual contrast and suitable lighting to make obstacles and changes in level more visible.